Ulisseswrk/Data-Science-Fundamentals/README.md

 - **Basic Python For Data Science**
   Introductory exercises in Python, focusing on essential programming concepts used in Data Science, such as data types, control structures, functions, and basic data manipulation.

-- **Basic Numpy Numerical Analysis**
-  Hands-on practice with NumPy for baSIC numerical computations and array operations

 - **Python For Data Science 2**
   Continuation of Python-focused content for Data Science.
 It includes more complex structures and external libraries

-- **all.py**
-  A script created to store all exercises in a single file, separated by hashtags.
-  Its purpose is to track the number of lines written by a beginner programmer on their journey toward a professional level.
+- **Basic Numpy Numerical Analysis**
+  Hands-on practice with NumPy for baSIC numerical computations and array operations

+- **Practicing Python and Data Structure**
+  Exercises about Data Sturcture, more specifically, all of the thing i learned on Pyhton For Data Science 2, just to train.

 ---